 - Strengths: Every member of this team is extremely dedicated and seizes the opportunity to learn new skills. - Weaknesses: As we are a small team of 11 members, everyone on our team must commit to long hours and we have a lot to do in a short amount of time. - Opportunities: This year we have focused heavily on outreach, forming plans to recruit new members to our team through promotional videos.
-This season we have added 4 new members so far.

-Threats: As we graduate 5 seniors this year, we will need to recruit heavily in order to have a viable FRC team size next year but we are confident we will be able to.
+This season we have added 4 new members so far. - Threats: Still being a small team, we will need to recruit heavily in order to have a viable FRC team size in the years to come but we are confident we will be able to.